tristanwietsma/metastore/README.md

     s.Publish(key, value)

 In terms of state change, Publish is equivalent to Set.
-However, Publish also updates all subscribers with the new value, while Set does not.
+However, Publish also updates subscribers with the new value, while Set does not.

 Subscribe to changes on a key: